 - Practice energy efficiency at home.
 For tips and information about helpful ComEd energy efficiency programs, visit CUB’s Clean Energy page.
 Also visit CUBHelpCenter.com for more information about energy assistance, tips on cutting your bills and your rights to avoid disconnection.

 - Consider a community solar deal to help ease costs.
-Community solar deals right now guarantee savings compared to ComEd’s supply price.
+A CUB review of community solar offers in ComEd territory found that all promised savings for consumers, compared with ComEd’s supply price.
 But be a careful shopper: Get more information at our special website, SolarInTheCommunity.com.
 (Note: Several of the offers have a waitlist, so check with the companies.)

 Should I switch to a new electricity supplier?